Let’s imagine that each department in your local government had its own brochure.

 Let’s consider how DAM can unite silos between communication and marketing teams, designers, and decision-makers to prevent the slippery slope into content chaos.

-What is DAM and Why Should You Use One?
+What is a DAM System and Why Should You Use One?

 DAM stands for Digital Asset Management, and it is a platform for managing a brand’s most critical assets throughout the entire content lifecycle.